All Products

 setproject odps.data.masking.policy.enable=false;

-Create and delete a data masking policy
+Create a masking policy

 CREATE DATA MASKING POLICY [IF NOT EXISTS] <policy_name>

-TO { USER <user_list> | ROLE <role_list> | default }
+TO { USER <user_list> | ROLE <role_list> | DEFAULT }

 DROP DATA MASKING POLICY <policy_name>;

-CREATE data masking policy IF NOT EXISTS masking_test_001
+CREATE DATA MASKING POLICY IF NOT EXISTS masking_test_001

 TO USER (userA, userB, userC)